Sign in

 Answer

-President and CEO Makko Defilippo clarified that mining rates were slowed in Q2 due to large existing stockpiles but were increased again in July to add to them.
-He confirmed the stockpile remains substantial, in the 1.5 to 2.0 million tonne range, and is expected to grow further in the second half of the year, aligning with the long-term strategy.
+President and CEO Makko Defilippo responded that mining rates were slowed in Q2 due to large existing stockpiles.
+The company began adding to the stockpile again in July, which remains in the 1.5 to 2.0 million tonne range.
+He expects the stockpile to grow further in the second half of the year.

 Ask Fintool Equity Research AI

-Bryce Adams's questions to Ero Copper Corp (ERO) leadership • Q2 2024
+Bryce Adams's questions to Ero Copper (ERO) leadership • Q2 2024

 Question